ankitmodi/ankitmodi.github.io/_posts/2021-5-27-explore-fast-and-fix-things.md

 layout: post
 title: Explore Fast & Fix Things
 categories: Technology
+excerpt: Building Health Tech has its nuances & challenges.
+You can't build it like other software.
+You certainly can't break things while building health tech.
+This philosophy is unique to software engineering.
+You would rarely see it applied in other engineering disciplines.
+But with healthcare, you can't follow it even while doing software engineering.
+Why is it so?
+That's what this blog tries to answer.
+image:
+    path: assets/images/explore_fast/graph/graph-3.png

 ---
 ### because *Move Fast & Break Things* doesn't work in Healthcare